tekkamanendless/iaqualink/README.md

 I've seen it transition from `OD` to `OE` 10 minutes into a scheduled cleaning when the robot was out of the water.

 I've seen it transition from `04` to `0C` to `03` over the span of 3 minutes.

+The runtime only appears to update after a cleaning cycle completes.

 Error code ???: